wtvamp/PomodoroTimerPlugin/README.md

 This project provides a Pomodoro Timer Plugin designed to integrate with Chart.js, offering a unique way to visualize Pomodoro cycles within chart elements.
 Ideal for productivity apps or any application that utilizes the Pomodoro Technique and Chart.js for data visualization.

+## Features

+- **Customizable Text Prompts**: Configure messages for different timer states like start, work session, and completion.
+- **Dynamic Positioning**: Place text prompts at the top, bottom, or center of the chart area.
+- **Flexible Styling**: Customize text color and adjust padding dynamically to fit the text.

 ## Installation and Setup

 To get started with the Pomodoro Timer Plugin, clone the repository and install the necessary dependencies.